MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 8. Challengers: Meet The New Boss (Same As The Old Boss)
 9. Peacemakers: Love Ain't For Keeping

-This deck won the One With Everything deck design contest, largely becaus ethe author managed to pull of the nearly impossible task of making nine 45-card decks out of 450 card set.
+This deck won the One With Everything deck design contest, largely because the author managed to pull off the nearly impossible task of making nine 45-card decks out of a 450 card set.
 And the decks are both themed and fairly well balanced between them.
 There are two versions of these decks presented, one with just the cards from the base set and one which uses substitutions from the two expansions.